 Elephant tusks evolved from teeth, giving the species an evolutionary advantage.
-They serve a variety of purposes: digging, lifting objects, gathering food, stripping bark from trees to eat, and defence.
+They serve a variety of purposes: digging, lifting objects, gathering food, stripping bark from trees to eat, and defense.
 The tusks also protect the trunk—another valuable tool for drinking, breathing, and eating, among other uses.

-Just as humans are left or right handed, elephants, too, are left tusked or right tusked.
+Just as humans are left or right-handed, elephants, too, are left-tusked or right-tusked.
 The dominant tusk is usually more worn down for frequent use.
 Both male and female African elephants have tusks, while only male Asian elephants, and only a certain percentage of males today, have tusks.